 The Format of the MDAW Encourages Skills Building.
-MDAW will offer two-week and three-week instructional courses in policy debate.
-We will be able to meet the needs of people interested in acquiring debate skills, new debaters, students finishing their novice year, and varsity debaters.
-We work with area educators to provide a comprehensive curriculum that readies students evidence and skill-wise for the season.
+MDAW offers one, two, and three-week instructional courses in policy debate for high school students, as well as a one week day-camp specifically for middle schoolers.
+We work with area educators to provide a comprehensive curriculum that readies students evidence and skill-wise for the debate season.

 MDAW Students Get TONS of Practice.
 We do a practice debate every evening and drills every afternoon – each week of attendance involves at least 8 full-length debates.
 More importantly, staff facilitate re-dos, provide feedback, and make sure that each debate helps the student learn how to be better the next time.
 We also do a full-length tournament at the end of both two- and three- weeks, so students can get the feel of the tournament experience.

 MDAW Faculty Work Hard.
 We have incredibly experienced, talented folks who work with students on a day-to-day basis.
 We make sure that students are exposed to a variety of styles while ensuring they can focus on work they’ll use throughout the year.
 We try to attract the best talent to the camp in order to make sure that students will be prepared to have a successful season with a community that’s helping to make MN debate better overall.